infiniflow/infinity/docs/guides/set_up_cluster.md

 ### Set a follower node

-1. Use a different configuration file to start another cluster node.

-   *When the node starts, it operates in `ADMIN` mode and is not yet registered with a leader node.*

-2. If the number of follower nodes in your cluster is less than four, call `ADMIN SET NODE ROLE` to promote this new node to follower node:
+If the current node operates in `ADMIN` mode and the number of follower nodes in your cluster is less than four, call `ADMIN SET NODE ROLE` to promote this node to follower node:

 ```shell
 curl --request POST \